 Nevertheless, marketing automation can sometimes be misunderstood as a spammy, email-focused tool.
 Some marketers believe that it’s too expensive and impersonal.
 Others, that it’ll fix all your email marketing problems.
 We believe, that if done right, it will allow businesses to nurture prospects with highly personalised, useful content which in turn will convert them into delighted customers and therefore increase your profits.

 Marketing Automation Statistics

 The lure of marketing automation is clear: with 75% of marketers considering email marketing automation as one of the top three processes that can be safely automated without reducing overall effectiveness or audience connection, according to Social Media Today’s “State of Marketing Automation 2019 Survey Report“.

 Statistics also point out that – on average – companies could increase sales productivity by 14.5% while reducing marketing overhead by 12.2%.
 Furthermore, 80% of marketers saw an increase in number of leads using marketing automation software; and, 77% had an increase in conversions.

-Additionally, 75% of marketers currently use at least one type of marketing automation tool.
-55% of e-commerce businesses use software for their email marketing automation with another 25% planning on adopting the same practice.
+Additionally, 55% of e-commerce businesses use software for their email marketing automation with another 25% planning on adopting the same practice.

 That’s not all.
 According to Forrester, spending for marketing automation tools will grow vigorously over the next few years reaching $25.1 (£19.6) billion annually by 2023.